 9. Right to Complain.
 You have the right to complain to the System or to the Secretary of the Department of Health and Human Services if you believe your privacy rights have been violated.
 You may complain to the System by contacting the System's Privacy Officer, using the contact information below.
 You will not be retaliated against in any way for filing a complaint.

-The System's contact person for all issues regarding patient privacy and your rights under the federal privacy standards is the Privacy Officer.
+C. PRIVACY CONTACT: The System's contact person for all issues regarding patient privacy and your rights under the federal privacy standards is the Privacy Officer.
 Questions regarding matters covered by this Notice shall be directed to the Privacy Officer.
-You may contact:
+You may contact the Privacy Officer at:

 Leonardo Sette Camara, Esq.